runeksvendsen/paychanjs-client/README.md

 it had received can now be spent by the sender.
 No bitcoin exists until it is in the blockchain.

- A payment transaction can be viewed as a means of payment - as opposed to money - a piece of information that someone finds valuable because they think they can get value out of it at a later date.
+ A payment transaction can be viewed as a means of payment, as opposed to money.
+This digital means of payment is a piece of information that someone finds valuable because they think they can get money out of it at a later date.
 In case of a half-signed Bitcoin transaction, this is achieved by signing and publishing it before the expiration date.
 The monetary unit is bitcoin, but the half-signed bitcoin transaction is accepted as a means of payment because it's a promise to be paid in bitcoins that's about